 with probability tending to $1$. \item[(c)] The covariance matrix $\vect{\Sigma}=\mbE\vect{X}\vect{X}^{\tp}$ is positive definite.
 Let $\vect{\Sigma}^{-1}=(\vect{\omega}_1,\dots,\vect{\omega}_p)$, assume that

 \end{itemize} Then for $\tilde{s}\geq s$, the estimator $\hat{\vect{Q}}(\mbX)$ defined in Algorithm \ref{alg:priv_reg} satisfies

 \end{theorem}

 From Theorem \ref{thm:medsign_dp} we know $\dpvote$ regression is $(\epsilon,\delta)$-DGDP.
-We now make some comments on the above assumptions.
-As we can see from assumption (a), the lower bound of the regularization parameter $\lambda_N$ has three terms, which is the same as in \eqref{eq:mean_lambdaN}.
-In assumption (b) we assume $\eqref{eq:regression_theta_min}$ holds with probability tending to $1$.
-Here the randomness comes from the selection of $\lambda_j$'s.
-We note that each $\lambda_j$ is chosen according to \eqref{eq:lambda_set} which depends on the data.
-The assumption (c) implies that, for $l\in S^c$, the $l$-th row of the precision machine $\vect{\Sigma}^{-1}$ is dominated by the diagonal entry $\omega_{l,l}$.
+We now make some comments regarding these assumptions.
+As can be seen from assumption (a), the lower bound of the regularization parameter $\lambda_N$ has three terms, which is the same as in \eqref{eq:mean_lambdaN}.
+In assumption (b), we assume $\eqref{eq:regression_theta_min}$ holds with a probability tending to $1$.
+Here, randomness comes from the selection of $\lambda_j$'s.
+Note that each $\lambda_j$ is chosen according to \eqref{eq:lambda_set} which depends on the data.
+Assumption (c) implies that, for $l\in S^c$, the $l$-th row of the precision machine $\vect{\Sigma}^{-1}$ is dominated by the diagonal entry $\omega_{l,l}$.